 "Thanks and love to GHSP and everyone who helped and made this possible.
 I pray this ministry will be able to continue helping those that need it.
 It is truly a blessing.
 I try and thank God every time I roll up and down that ramp.
 Being able to go into my house by myself is an answered prayer."

 Darryl enjoys the outdoors and time with family and friends.
 His inspiration for starting the Gateway Housing Service Project came from volunteering with the Appalachia Service Project.
 Joining with others to help those in the community around him has become a passion.
-He enjoys meeting new people and listening to the story of their jour
+He enjoys meeting new people and listening to the story of their journ

 Darryl enjoys the outdoors and time with family and friends.
 His inspiration for starting the Gateway Housing Service Project came from volunteering with the Appalachia Service Project.
 Joining with others to help those in the community around him has become a passion.
 He enjoys meeting new people and listening to the story of their journey.
 Darryl feels blessed to be working with a wonderful group of talented individuals.